 This data is essential since it’s used to match unresolved methods in the step above.

 Using all the data collected so far, a full call graph is built:

 All methods in the graph are checked for exploitability.
-In our example, inner_vuln_method() is the exploitable method and so an Exploitable Path is found.
+In our example, inner_vuln_method() is the exploitable method, and so an Exploitable Path is found.

 The example above provided a simple demonstration of how Exploitable Path is analyzed, but in reality, this problem is much harder.
-Some other research questions we faced, that are not discussed in this blog post, are:
+Some other research questions we faced, which are not discussed in this blog post, are:

-- Detecting exploitable path in a dependency of a dependency
+- Detecting Exploitable Path in a dependency of a dependency

 - Matching challenges between user’s code and package code